Support/FAQ

 Why do I need this?

-1. Your DNS vendor (like GoDaddy) will not let you put a CNAME on a bare domain name and you are using a service (like Google AppEngine) that requires a CNAME.
+2. Your DNS vendor will not let you put a CNAME on a bare domain name and you are using a service (like Google AppEngine) that requires a CNAME.

 How do I set it up?